nghttp2/nghttp2/doc/nghttpx.1.rst

     default.
 Any  requests which come through  this address are replied with 200 HTTP status, without no body.

-    To  accept   PROXY  protocol   version  1   on  frontend connection,  specify  "proxyproto" parameter.
+    To accept  PROXY protocol  version 1  and 2  on frontend connection,  specify  "proxyproto" parameter.
 This  is
     disabled by default.